top of page

 commencing at 9.00 am

-Adjudicator – Gillian Stevenson
+Adjudicator – George Davidson

-Entries for Performance Classes should be e-mailed by Monday 21st April.
+Entries for Performance Classes should be e-mailed by Monday 25TH May 2026.

-Entries for the Own Composition Class should be e-mailed by Saturday 5th April
+Entries for the Own Composition Class should be e-mailed by Saturday 2nd May 2026.

 In any class where there is only one entry, the adjudicator’s standards must be satisfied before an award can be made.